 Pillars and Elements

-I. Environmental Impact and Energy Efficiency
+I. Reduced Environmental Impact and Costs

 - Reduced or eliminated greenhouse gas emissions, using an energy audit or emissions inventory and reduction plan, cost-effective energy efficiency improvements, conservation measures, and/or and on-site renewable energy and/or purchase of green power;